all-of-us/raw-data-repository/README.md

 awardees > organizations > sites.
 No pagination, syncing, or filtering is currently supported on this endpoint.

-Excepts an `_inactive=true` parameter to allow the addition of inactive sites to JSON bundle.
+Accepts an `_inactive=true` parameter to allow the addition of inactive sites to JSON bundle.
 The default is false.
+By default, only sites with an ACTIVE status are included in the response.

 Example: `GET /Awardee/:aid?_inactive=true`

 Example response: